sirikon/event-feedback/README.md

 Node.js web application for collecting user's feedback in an event.

-Was used for [http://bilbostack.com/](BilboStack 2018) and [https://wecodefest.com/](WeCode 2018) (This explains all the information and style that is included right now).
+Was used for [BilboStack 2018](http://bilbostack.com/) and [WeCode 2018](https://wecodefest.com/) (This explains all the information and style that is included right now).

 **Needs some work for more reusability...
 I'm on it :)**